adedomin/CSC231-Group-Project/README.md

 this app will fail to fucntion without a locally running instance of Mongo DB.
 Made available is test data which includes three parks, some registrations and some visitor objects

+to load the example data, see the README in ./db-additions